Apple Parental Controls (iPhones and Other Apple Devices)

 Screen Time menu

-• Screen Time is Apple’s answer to parental controls for the iPhone, iPad, iPod touch
+• Screen Time is Apple’s answer to parental controls for the iPhone and iPad

 • It allows parents to set device usage limits, limit adult websites, and see reports of how a device has been used including how much time is spent on different social media apps